 Start your New Year’s resolution on the right foot and head out to one of Oklahoma’s state parks for a day of hiking.
 Let the cool air invigorate you and take in the beautiful surroundings while you explore unique terrain.
 Make a special resolution to hike in all of the parks in the next calendar year for extra motivation.

 From December to February, Oklahoma City Thunder basketball is in full swing.
 Head to the Chesapeake Energy Arena to get out of the cold and experience the excitement of NBA basketball in OKC.
 Whether you’re rooting from Loud City or the sidelines, have a blast Thundering Up with the rest of Oklahoma.

 During December, Christmas parades featuring everything from Mr. and Mrs. Claus to the Grinch pop up across the state.
 Attend a small-town celebration with a lot of flare or a big city extravaganza with hundreds of floats to get your dose of holiday happiness.
 Check out a complete list of Christmas parades here.

 Since 1952, the Frederick Fantastic Oyster Fry & Craft Show has been an Oklahoma winter tradition.
-Get your fill of all-you-can-eat fried oysters that are fresh from the Gulf of Mexico.
+Get your fill of fried oysters that are fresh from the Gulf of Mexico.
 Their secret recipe batter is paired with homemade coleslaw, potato chips, bread and iced tea for an unforgettable meal.
 While you’re there, browse through the craft show to find a keepsake.

 Look fashionable this winter with scarves, cardigans and knit leggings from Sumac Trading Co. in Duncan.
 Stop in for exciting deals and items you can only find in-store, such as a wide variety of Oklahoma themed t-shirts and other apparel.